-Gaining passage of a PTPA is a high priority for the government of Peru.
-Peruvian President Alan García Perez met with President Bush on October 10, 2006, and again on April 23, 2007, to discuss the free trade agreement.
-After the April 2007 meeting, President García stated that he was in the United States to promote a free trade agreement with the United States.
+Implementing legislation for a PTPA was considered by the U.S. Congress under Title XXI (Bipartisan Trade Promotion Authority Act of 2002) of the Trade Act of 2002 (P.L.
+107-210) on an expedited basis that is limited in debate and with no amendments.Gaining passage of a PTPA was a high priority for the government of Peru.
+Peruvian President Alan García Perez met with President Bush on at least two occasions to discuss the free trade agreement.
+After an April 2007 meeting, President García stated that he was in the United States to promote a free trade agreement with the United States.
 He said that "It is vital for our country.
-It is fundamental to continue this path of growth and social redistribution that we have started in my country."41
+It is fundamental to continue this path of growth and social redistribution that we have started in my country."